-Of Note: Led the Big Ten in blocks per game as a junior, averaging 2.67 per game, which ranked 14th nationally ... also led the conference in Big Ten-only games, shooting 54.5 percent from the field and averaging 2.56 blocks per game
+Of Note: Ranks second at UW in career blocks with 181 and third with 1.64 blocks per game ... led the Big Ten in blocks as a junior, averaging 2.67 per game, which ranked 14th nationally ... also led the conference in Big Ten-only games, shooting 54.5 percent from the field and averaging 2.56 blocks per game ... has the second and fifth highest single season block totals in UW history

 2012-13: Started 30 games, averaging 33.0 minutes per game ... missed the one game due to injury ... averaged 7.0 points per game and led the team with 9.1 rebounds per game ... scored 13 points on 4-of-5 shooting against Illinois at the Big Ten Tournament (March 7) ... grabbed 14 rebounds against Nebraska (Feb.
 28) and Michigan State (March 3) ... tallied her fifth double-double of the year at Illinois (Feb.
 18), finishing with 11 points and 12 rebounds ... blocked a career-high seven shots against Purdue (Feb.
 14) ... tallied a double-double against Indiana (Feb.
 10) with 12 points and a career-high 15 rebounds ... also tied her career highs of five assists and three steals against the Hoosiers ... recorded a double-double at Iowa (Jan.
 24) with a career-high 17 points and 14 rebounds ... netted eight points, all in the second half, and 14 rebounds and five assists against Ohio State (Jan.
 20) ... scored 15 points and pulled down 10 rebounds in Big Ten opener at Nebraska (Jan.
 2) ... had a then-career-high 13 rebounds at Green Bay (Dec.
 23) ... tied career highs with three steals against the Phoenix ... netted six points with a then-career-high 12 rebounds against Alabama ... scored 11 points on 4-of-7 shooting at Washington State (Nov.
 18) ... added eight rebounds, two assists and a career-high three steals vs. the Cougars ... also had a career-high three steals vs. Marquette (Dec.
 5) and at Green Bay (Dec.
 23)